“… ‘Save me, Lord!’ he shouted.” Matthew 14:30 (NLT)

-- Cry out to God when we’re sinking.
+- Cry out to God when I’m sinking.

 - Worship the God who controls it all!

-Beyond the lessons of faith, Jesus taught Peter and His disciples that each day is a challenge for us to reach out to those who are drowning in hurts, habits, and hang-ups.
+Beyond the lessons of faith Jesus taught Peter and His disciples that day, is a challenge for us today to reach out to those who are drowning in fear, worry, and anxiety.
 We have Jesus living in us as Christ followers.
-We can be the message we proclaim by reaching our hands out to those in need – just as Jesus reached out to grab Peter.
-John must have realized this when he saw what Jesus did for Peter.
+We can be the message we proclaim by reaching our hand out to those in need, just as Jesus reached out to grab Peter.
+John must have caught that when he saw what Jesus did for Peter.
 He would later write in 1 John 3:17-18 these words, “If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth!”
-(NIV) On November 16th, we are celebrating National Be The Message Sunday.
-I want to invite you to join hundreds of other churches in reaching out to your community and the world to be the message of hope and love, rescuing those who are drowning with hunger or affliction or need.
-Your hand, reaching out, will demonstrate the love of God beyond what words alone could ever do.
+(NIV) Your hand reaching out will demonstrate the love of God beyond what words alone could ever do.